MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports-v163.md

   - Reporting
   - ms.teamsadmincenter.directrouting.cqd
   - ms.lync.lac.ToolsCallQualityDashboard
-description: Learn about how to use Teams Auto Attendant & Call Queue Historical Report Power BI report to view Auto Attendant and Call Queue historical data.
+description: Learn about how to use the Teams Auto Attendant & Call Queue Historical Report Power BI report to view Auto Attendant and Call Queue historical data for GCC High and DoD customers.
 ---

-# Auto Attendant & Call Queue Historical Reports (CQD)
+# Auto attendant and call queue historical reports for GCC High and DoD

 > [!IMPORTANT]
 > Public cloud support for the V1.63 template will end on November 25, 2022.